 Deep breathing for sleep relaxation

-Deep breathing can help children relax.
-Bubble-blowing can help your child learn and practise how to slowly breathe in and out.
+Deep breathing in and out can help children relax.
+Bubble-blowing can help your child practise deep breathing.

 Ask your child to breathe out for four counts.
-Hold the breath out for four counts.
+Ask your child to hold the breath out for four counts.
 Repeat up to four times.
-Tell your child that deep breathing gets easier with daily practice
+Tell your child that deep breathing gets easier with daily practice.

 Using pictures for sleep relaxation

-Choose a book with pictures of a place your child can imagine (avoid scary pictures).
-Talk about the picture and ask your child if she can see it in her mind.
+Choose a book with pictures of a place your child can imagine.
+Avoid scary pictures.
+Talk about the pictures.
+Ask your child if they can see a picture in their mind.

-The more your child can learn to create pictures in her mind, the more it can help her relax.
-She can use her imagination to change the picture if she wants.
+When your child sees pictures in their mind, it can help them relax.
+Your child can use their imagination to change the picture if they want to.

 Sleep relaxation after a busy day

 Try a worry box.
-Before bedtime, your child can draw or write down his worries.
-At bedtime, he can put these worries in a box.
-During the day, you can talk about the worries and try to think of solutions.
+Before bedtime, your child can draw or write down their worries.
+At bedtime, worries go into the box.
+Talk about worries the next day.